 What's happened

-The US has increased military and economic pressure on Venezuela, including seizing an oil tanker and imposing a blockade, amid ongoing efforts to oust President Maduro.
-The actions are part of a broader strategy to reassert US dominance in the Western Hemisphere and counter Chinese and Russian influence.
+The US has increased military and economic pressure on Venezuela, including deploying troops, seizing oil tankers, and imposing a blockade, amid ongoing efforts to oust President Maduro and counter Chinese and Russian influence in the region.

 What's behind the headline?